Our businesses

 How are ground-mount solar sites selected?

 Jersey Electricity has strict evaluation criteria for project sites that reflect the special characteristics of Jersey.
-We have evaluated nearly 200 potential project sites to find suitable locations, including brownfield sites and sites in the Built-Up Area.
-We consider many factors such as visual impact, land quality, biodiversity impacts and proximity to Listed Places.
+We have evaluated nearly 200 potential project sites to find suitable locations, including brownfield sites such as glasshouses and sites in the Built-Up Area.
+The vast majority of these have fallen away as not being suitable for ground solar schemes.
+We consider many factors such as visual impact, land quality, biodiversity impacts and proximity to Listed Places and to the grid itself.

 What is agrivoltaics?

 Agrivoltaics is the use of land for both generating energy and farming.
-Jersey has an excellent opportunity to become a leader in agrivoltaics research.
+Jersey has an excellent opportunity to become a leader in ”agrivoltaics” research, especially involving novel growing practices, attracting new entrants to agriculture, and diversifying farming practices.

 What are the advantages of agrivoltaics?

-Agrivoltaics aims to reduce some of these impacts, for instance protecting plants and livestock against:
+Agrivoltaics aims to reduce some of these impacts, for instance, protecting plants and livestock against scorching, heavy rain, and hail damage.

-Studies show that solar panels create a micro-climate effect that can boost soil humidity and water retention, decrease peak temperatures through shading and extend the growing season by providing shelter.
+Studies show that solar panels create a micro-climate effect that can boost soil humidity and water retention, decrease peak temperatures through shading, and extend the growing season by providing shelter from sun, wind, and frost.
 Many crops are naturally partially shade-tolerant.
+Bi-facial solar panels allow sunlight to pass through them, which allows us to control the light levels beneath the panels.
+Jersey Electricity is using bi-facial panels on all of its solar farm projects.

 What solar panels are you using?